-When we mention the fashion industry – who automatically springs to mind?
+When we mention the fashion industry—who automatically springs to mind?
 Fast fashion vertical retailers such as H&M, ZARA or C&A?
-However, these industry giants are not the only ones in the market.
-There are many other smaller companies, such as S. Oliver or Tom Tailor trying to compete, others are also entering into niche markets in an attempt to differentiate themselves because not everyone needs such levels of product freshness.
+Although these are giants in the industry, they aren’t the only ones in the market.
+There are many other smaller companies, such as S. Oliver or Tom Tailor, who are trying to compete.
+Others are also entering into niche markets in an attempt to differentiate themselves because not everyone needs such levels of product freshness.
 In this post we’re going to take a look at the “backbone” of this industry: PLM.

-The Product Development Lifecycle in the Fashion Industry
+Product Development Lifecycle (PLM), The Backbone in the Fashion Industry

 But did you ever stop to think about how this complete fashion cycle works?
 How is it possible that you can buy the latest fashion at a reasonable price in just 6 to 8 weeks from it appearing on the runways?

-This complete process is based on Information Technology and would not be possible with Excel files – so here’s where PLM comes into the fashion game!
-This article is written to give you a holistic understanding and visualization about the backbone of a fashion company and its product life cycle combined with the importance of the PLM system.
+This complete process is based on Information Technology and would not be possible without Excel files—so here’s where PLM comes into the fashion game!
+This article is written to give you a holistic understanding and visualization about the backbone of a fashion company and its product lifecycle combined with the importance of the PLM system.

 Getting started with the product development